-The Legacy line contains up to 81% animal protein and total protein of up to 36%, making this meaty line both high protein and low in carbs.
+The Legacy line contains up to 81% animal protein and a total protein of up to 36%, making this meaty line both high in protein and low in carbs.
 Choose from three life stage formulas to suit your dog’s dietary needs at any age.

 Stella & Chewy’s Raw Coated Kibble

 If you want the benefits of high protein raw dog food with the convenience of kibble, then Stella & Chewy’s is a great choice.
 By combining freeze-dried raw with a nutrient-dense, oven-baked kibble, Stella & Chewy’s kibble is highly nutritious and digestible.